top of page

 Because when you understand the story,

-You stop playing the role.
+you stop playing the role.

 You stop waving the flag of your own enslavement.